gotraveltoworld/vt_crawler/README.md

 # vt_crawler
-Use jquery to get the pronunciation challenge content of the voicetube service for the personal note.
+Use "requests" and "pyjquery" to get the pronunciation challenge content of the voicetube service for the personal note.

 ## Config
 1. You need to create a file for configure(include your account and password).